 Soon afterward, Ahmad was killed in an attack by a rival faction (probably with the secret support of Ivan III).
 This moment is generally considered the birth of the independent Russian-Muscovite state.

 The long conflict between the Tatars and the Russians, and this battle in particular, are huge inspirations for my own novels.
-My novel A Lamentation of Sirin will be published later this year, and I’ll soon be looking for advance readers.
-If you’re interested in receiving a copy of the book for free, sign up to my Reader’s Group today:
+If you’d like to read a preview of my first novel, make sure to join my Readers’ Group below: